Psych Tech Class of 2017

 Entry-level pay in California varies from $3,000 to $5,800/month, depending on certification or degree completion status.
 There is a shortage of trained and experienced psych techs in California, with constant demand in the public sector.
 Most jobs are concentrated near state hospitals such as Napa State Hospital and Sonoma Developmental Center, but there are many other jobs available within the prison systems, private mental health care facilities and also hospitals are recognizing the use of Psychiatric Technicians on mental health units.

-The director of the Psych Tech program has decided to wait ,until the Fall of 2019, for the next offering of the program.
+The next offering of the PTEC program will be Fall of 2019.
 Keep checking back to see when the application period will be.
 Thank you!

 There will be 30 openings, which will be filled by the first 30 applicants who have completed all requirements.
 Please review all the information before submitting your application.
 Allow yourself enough time to request transcripts, foreign transcript evaluations, etc. Incomplete application packets (i.e. missing High School proof, missing test scores, missing transcript evaluations) will not be considered submitted until all information has been received by A & R. Application packet is available at the bottom of this page, under the "Prospective Students" heading.